 Eco club members from Marlfields Primary recently gained reaccreditation of the ‘Green Flag’ for the forth time in Autumn term of 2014.
 Eco School assessors commented on how getting a forth Green Flag is really something as each time the school has to think harder on how to improve their green status.
 One of the topics covered is ‘Energy’ and the school installed eighty one solar panels which generate electricity for the school and to sell back to the grid.
 This is our display in school that tells pupils how much is generated during the day.
 The assessor was really impressed with the work of the school which they commented was as being ‘visionary’.
-We are now working towards our fifth Green flag in 2016 or maybe we will aim for the top award this time which is Ambassador School status.

 Key developments this last year has been the purchase of our new school pet an African Piggmy Hedgehog called Heggerty Snuffles.
-She arrived in October 2014 and has quickly become a popular member of the school community.

-In 2013 we have established our very own Bee Hive in the school grounds.
+We have established our very own Bee Hive in the school grounds.
 We have done this with the support of our local bee keeper ‘Bob Carr’.
 Bob comes in each week to ensure we look after them properly and to help us extract the yummy honey when it is ready.

 To improve our environment we have recently added these fantastic mosaic animals to our outside walls to promote all who visit to consider how the environment is there for all to enjoy in harmony.